 - a.
 First year students are required to give a seminar presenting work from one of their rotations. - b.
 Students are encouraged not to reschedule seminars; remember it is a work in progress - c.
-Critiques of the seminar will be written by one student and one faculty member - d.
-Critiques will be given to graduate advisor where they will be filed in student's records - e.
-Critiques will be given directly or via graduate advisor to mentor.
-The mentor will go over the critique with the student.
+Critiques of the seminar will be written by two students - i.
+Critiques will be submitted to mipgrad@lsuhsc.edu where they will be filed in student's records - ii.
+Critiques will be given via graduate advisor to mentor.
+The mentor will discuss the critique with the student. - iii.
+The Dissertation Committee will discuss and present a verbal critique of the student's seminar.